kgodwinb44/Sparta-Cloud/EC2/mongo_image.md

 ![](/images/aws_services.PNG)

 ### 2 - Application and OS Images (AMI)
-- An image provides the software required to set up and boots an instance
+- An image provides the software required to set up and boot an instance
 - e.g. Ubuntu, Windows, macOS
 - Way to connect the instance using ssh